-A prompt start to lesson requires that all staff will meet and greet students at their classroom door.
+Arriving on time and being prepared to learn are essential for success at school and beyond.
+They encourage an important lifelong skill for the individual and ensure an orderly start to learning for all students.
+Students will be welcomed into school through a consistent meet and greet routine each day.
+They will be welcomed into school by members of SLT, the PLT and duty staff.
+This will provide a welcome to the day and set the tone for positive and supportive relationships with staff; encourage punctuality; provide opportunities to check uniform, preparedness to learn and well-being concerns.
+Concerns will be recorded as to uniform, lateness and well-being and passed to the relevant school office.
+Punctuality to lessons requires that all staff will meet and greet students at their classroom door.
 This will provide a positive welcome, a check of being ready to learn and will encourage other students off the corridor and into classrooms to begin learning.
 It also provides support for colleagues who are not present at their classroom, due to teaching or other commitments across the school site, and supervision for students who are awaiting the arrival of their teacher.
 SLT, PLT and CLT will provide a presence on corridors and around school corridors at lesson changeovers.
 Students remaining on the corridor after the start of lesson will be taken to lessons and lateness recorded.
-Students will be considered late to lesson if they do not arrive at the start of the lesson.
+Students will be considered late to lesson if so not arrive on time at the start of the lesson.
 Students must have a toilet pass or out of lesson pass if they are on corridors after lesson start time.
 No students are to be allowed out to collect water during lesson time or between periods 2 and 3 and periods 4 and 5.
 Students are to collect water before 09:00, at break and at lunch.
 Please note: during occurrences of hot weather this will be reviewed by SLT.